Kindergarten Homework Policy

 1. How many minutes of nightly or weekly homework should I expect for my student?

-First grade: Approximately 15 minutes of homework a night plus additional 20 minutes of reading.
+- First grade: Approximately 15 minutes of homework a night plus an additional 20 minutes of reading.

-Second grade: Approximately 20 minutes of homework a night plus additional 20 minutes of reading.
+- Second grade: Approximately 20 minutes of homework a night plus an additional 20 minutes of reading.

 2. When is homework most often assigned, and when is it due?